Technological Higher Education Sector

 - Civic engagement/public service.

-They co-operate with other higher education institutions at home and abroad for staff and student exchange programmes, and research and development initiatives, often with industrial partners.
+The technological university and institutes of technology co-operate with other higher education institutions at home and abroad for staff and student exchange programmes, and research and development initiatives, often with industrial partners.

 THEA looks forward to building strong representation that celebrates diversity.